diogob/data-modelling-workshop/docs/removing-nulls.md

 A lot has been [written](https://en.wikipedia.org/wiki/Null_pointer) and [said](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) about null pointers in programming language.
 It requires special attention from the developers and some boiler plate to handle it properly.

 In SQL database systems the `NULL` is a state where the value is unknown.
 This behaves slightly better than in the case of null pointers, but we still have to be careful when using it.
-Firtly because a lot of programming languages will map the database `NULL` to some sort of null pointer.
+Firstly because a lot of programming languages will map the database `NULL` to some sort of null pointer.
 Secondly because most database opteraions over `NULLs` are counter-intuitive since their result is always NULL.
 The exceptions are functions and operators designed specially for `NULL` handling (e.g. `IS NULL`, `coalesce`).

 Try on `psql`:
 ```